Sex and Culture: Content

 The book concludes with the assertion that, in order to maintain a rationalistic society, sexual drive should be controlled and shifted to more productive work.
-Unwin notes that women should enjoy the same legal rights as men and that the condition for a high level of cultural achievement lies in restricting prenuptial sexual opportunity rather than a state of patriarchy, although the two have historically coincided.
+Unwin says that women should enjoy the same legal rights as men and that the condition for a high level of cultural achievement lies in restricting prenuptial sexual opportunity rather than a state of patriarchy, although the two have historically coincided.

 The book states that the effect of sexual constraints, either pre or post-nuptial, has always led to increased flourishing of a culture.
 Conversely, increased sexual freedom always led to the collapse of a culture three generations later.
-The highest flourishing of culture had the most powerful combination: pre-nuptial chastity coupled with “absolute monogamy”.
+The highest flourishing of culture had the most powerful combination: pre-nuptial chastity coupled with "absolute monogamy".
 Rationalist cultures that retained this combination for at least three generations exceeded all other cultures in every area, including literature, art, science, furniture, architecture, engineering, and agriculture.
 Only three out of the eighty-six cultures studied ever attained this level.

 From a superficial study of the available data it might be thought that the questions of female subjection and parental power are indissolubly allied to that of female continence; but actually their alliance in the past has been due to the chance factor that sexual opportunity has never been reduced to a minimum except by depriving women and children of their legal status.
 It is historically true to say that in the past social energy has been purchased at the price of individual freedom, for it has never been displayed unless the female of the species has sacrificed her rights as an individual and unless children have been treated as mere appendages to the estate of the male parent; but it would be rash to conclude that sexual opportunity cannot be reduced to a minimum under any other conditions.
 The evidence is that the subjection of women and children is intolerable and therefore temporary; but we should go beyond the evidence if we were to conclude from this fact that compulsory continence also is intolerable and therefore temporary.
 Such a statement, indeed, is contradicted by the tenor of the whole story.

 Reception

-Aldous Huxley described Sex and Culture as "a work of the highest importance".
-A contemporary review in 1935 was positive.
+Upon its publication in 1934, J. D. Unwin's Sex and Culture received a complex reception that ranged from praise to skepticism.
+Aldous Huxley was among its most prominent supporters, describing the book as a "work of the highest importance" and later incorporating Unwin's theories on sexual restraint and social energy into his own essays.
+Within the scientific community, the book was noted for its exhaustive scope—spanning 86 different societies—and its attempt to provide an empirical basis for Sigmund Freud's theories on sublimation and civilization.
+In more recent decades, the book has seen a resurgence in interest among social conservatives, who view it as a prophetic warning regarding the long-term societal effects of the sexual revolution.